ihabadly/SoC-Nios/README.md

     - System ID core

 4. Run the Quartus&reg; Prime Tool to build the Nios&reg; II processor system, then:
-    - From Menu, choose Tools -> Platform Designer
+    - From the Quartus Menu, choose Tools -> Platform Designer
     - Click: Close
     - From the IP Catalog, double click on: "Nios II Processor" under the "Processor and Peripherals" category and the "Embedded Processors" sub-category
     - Click: Finish